lnus/memegen/README.md

 I've added kwarg support so now you can modify certain things, like:

-font

-text color

-text outline color

-output file
+font, text color, outline color, output file

 ###Example: